Dhruv-194/HackOn-WorkinOut/README.md

-# HackOn-WorkinOut
+# Work-in-Out App

-This is official submission for the HackOn Hackathon.
+This is official submission for the Hackathon.

 App name- Work-in-Out

-Domain - i) Helping people who are working remotely from home
-	ii) Supporting at risk and quarantined people
+Domain - The app is built to  Helping people who are working remotely from home and supporting at risk and quarantined people during the COVID-19 pandemic.

 Descritption -